fasrc/User_Codes/Documents/Software/Binaries.md

 * ### Examine the unpacked files

 At this stage the binaries are usually ready for use.
-Of you go to the unpacked directory and list its contents, you will see something like the below:
+If you go to the unpacked directory and list its contents, you will see something like the below:

 ```bash
 $ cd rar/